dimmu311/Homegear-Loxone/README.md

 unselect (u)            Unselect this device
 ````

-the most important command ar:
+the most important command are:
- * peers list (ls) to show the existing peers
+ - peers list (ls) to show the existing peers
- * search (sp) to search vor new peers.
+ - search (sp) to search vor new peers.

 so at first commissioning just do "sp".
 The Output show you how much new peers was added.
 ```console